gree/unity-webview/README.md

    might be easier to extract `dist/unity-webview.zip` instead if you've imported unity-webview before.

 *NOTE: The current implementation for Android utilizes Android Fragment for enabling the file input field after https://github.com/gree/unity-webview/commit/a1a2a89d2d0ced366faed9db308ccf4f689a7278 and may cause new issues that were not found before.
-If you don't need the file input field, you can install `dist/unity-webview-nofragment.unitypackage` or `dist/unity-webview-nofragment.zip`.*
+If you don't need the file input field, you can install `dist/unity-webview-nofragment.unitypackage` or `dist/unity-webview-nofragment.zip` for selecting the variant without Fragment.*

 ## Common Notes